CrateDigger

 - ST7735R display: Colored screen for animations.

-- Speaker: Outputs audio playback.
+- 3.5mm socket: Outputs audio playback.
+(Headphones not included!)

 - Buttons: Input for interraction with the device.